armckinney/armckinney/README.md

 I like to build cool stuff.

-I have a background in Chemical Engineering and worked previously in the aerospace industry; my work still involves clouds, but these are slightly different and arguably faster.
+I have a background in Chemical Engineering and worked previously in the aerospace industry; my work still involves clouds, but these are slightly different and arguably bigger.

+Visionary developer and experienced engineer.
+Skilled in various technologies such as Python, Apache Spark, .NET, and Azure Solutions Architecture.
+Savors empowering a difference with reason and data.
+Strong emphasis on driving value-add in continuous improvement environments.
+Curious what innovations we will build next.
 ```
 </br>